 - Prebiotics are essential, as they feed the probiotics.
 Fiber and oligosaccharides are prebiotics which are present in fruits, veggies, nuts and legumes.
 They are also available as supplements.

 - Foods, etc. to Avoid: 1.
-Four Fake Health Foods (lectin-containing seeds); 2. antibiotics; 3. conventionally raised meats; and 4. artificial sweeteners.
+Four Fake Health Foods (lectin-containing seeds); 2. antibiotics, especially meats/milk/eggs from animals treated with antibiotics to grow faster; 3. conventionally raised meats; and 4. artificial sweeteners.
 Important Note (from Cat): The lectins in seeds are broken down when they are sprouted or fermented, so that the food is no longer toxic; see my post on Cat’s Kitchen post: Toxic Phytates & Lectins in Grains, Legumes, Nuts & Seeds, and How to Avoid Them and also see “Lectins” in Notes: H – P. Also note that stevia is not an artificial sweetener, but rather a healthful natural sweetener.